nadavpodjarski/postgres-nest-react-typescript-boilerplate/README.md

 #### Development

-In develpoment mode cleient will be run in a container built with `./client/Dockerfile.dev` and will be exposed on port 3000, with docker volumes every on save change will be reflected within the running container.
+In develpoment mode the client will be run in a container built with `./client/Dockerfile.dev` and will be exposed on port 3000, with docker volumes every change thats been saved will be reflected within the running container.

 #### Production

-In production mode a client build will be created and will run in a container built with `./client/Dockerfile`.
+In production mode the client build will be created and will run in a container built with `./client/Dockerfile`.
 The client build/static-files will be served with nginx server and will be exposed on port 80.

 #### Environment Variables